Sunday, March 20, 2011

 as our ivy league overlords

-cite rule is best by liege,
+claim rule is best by liege,

 as to him puppet Barry O.

-extends bestring-ed hand7,
+extends bestring-ed hand,

 as dread king Soros deals him in